-ī 1.
-The commencetion is always down with deviate the Commission on 1.
-The compensation is always deposited with the Commissioner.
-2. To get compensated, notice of accident, claim and if need be appeal are needed.
-3. If the compensation is not paid by the employer, the workman concerned or his dependants may claim the same by filing an application before the Commissioner for Workmen's Compensation.
-4. The Commissioner has to do the following: (i) Settle disputed claims (ii) Dispose of cases of injuries involving death (iii) Revise periodical payments 5.
-Where a workman has given notice of an accident, the employer shall, before the expiry of three days from the time at which service of the notice has been effected, have the workman examined free of charge by a qualified medical practitioner, and the workman shall submit himself for such examination, and any workman who is in receipt of a half-monthly payment under this Act, shall if so required, submit himself for such examination from time to time.
-6. If the liability of the insurers to the workman is less than the liability of the employer to the workman, the workman may prove for the balance in the insolvency proceedings or liquidation.
-7. Where any employer has entered into a contract with any insurers in respect of any liability under this Act to any workman, then in the event of the employer becoming insolvent or making a composition or scheme of arrangement with his creditors or, if the employer is a company, in the event of the company having commenced to be wound up, the rights of the employer against the insurers as respects that liability shall, notwithstanding anything in any law for the time being in force relating to insolvency or the winding up of companies, be transferred to and vest in the workman, and upon any, such transfer the insurers shall have the same rights and remedies and be subject to the same liabilities as if they were the employer, so, however, that the insurers shall not be under any greater liability to the workman than they would have been under to the employer.
-8. Section 20 of the Workmen's Compensation Action deals with the appointment of commissioners.
+- 1. The compensation is always deposited with the Commissioner. - 2.
+To get compensated, notice of accident, claim and if need be appeal are needed. - 3.
+If the compensation is not paid by the employer, the [employee] concerned or his dependants may claim the same by filing an application before the Commissioner for Workmen's Compensation. - 4.
+The Commissioner has to do the following: - (i) Settle disputed claims - (ii) Dispose of cases of injuries involving death - (iii) Revise periodical payments - 5.
+Where a [employee] has given notice of an accident, the employer shall, before the expiry of three days from the time at which service of the notice has been effected, have the [employee] examined free of charge by a qualified medical practitioner, and the [employee] shall submit himself for such examination, and any [employee] who is in receipt of a half-monthly payment under this Act, shall if so required, submit himself for such examination from time to time. - 6.
+If the liability of the insurers to the [employee] is less than the liability of the employer to the [employee], the [employee] may prove for the balance in the insolvency proceedings or liquidation. - 7.
+Where any employer has entered into a contract with any insurers in respect of any liability under this Act to any [employee], then in the event of the employer becoming insolvent or making a composition or scheme of arrangement with his creditors or, if the employer is a company, in the event of the company having commenced to be wound up, the rights of the